 On September 24, 2012, the Authority authorized an extension of the maturity date on the Series 2009 A TIF Notes, from October 1, 2015 to October 1, 2017, which was then converted to the Series 2012 A term loan note (the "2012 A TIF Notes").
 The Authority sold \$13,700,000 in 2012 A TIF Notes to the local bank and loaned that amount to the Government.
 The Government has pledged Island Crossings Incremental Tax Revenue and proceeds of the anticipated Tax Increment Revenue Bond Anticipation Note to the timely payment of the principal and interest on the 2012 A TIF Notes.
 Incremental Tax Revenue will be deposited into the Island Crossing Tax Increment Trust account in accordance with the Loan Agreement.
+As of September 30, 2019, the outstanding balance was \$10.9 million.

 On November 14, 2011, the Authority entered into a Property Tax Revenue Anticipation Note Loan Agreement (the "2011 B Revenue Anticipation Notes").
 Under the terms of the Loan Agreement, the Employees' Retirement System of the Government will loan the Authority up to \$13,000,000.

 The purpose of the 2011 B Revenue Anticipation Notes is secured by property tax revenue up to and including tax year 2005 to provide a loan to the Government to finance (i) payments made by the Government to government employees who elected to retire under the Retirement Incentive Program, (ii) expenses incurred by the Office of the Lieutenant Governor related to processing, issuing and collecting property tax bills, and (iii) loan issuance costs.
 The financing is provided under the 2011 Economic Stability Act enacted in July 2011 by the Government.
 Surplus property tax receipts will be deposited into the Special Real Property Tax Receipts Fund account in accordance with the Loan Agreement.

 The 2011 B Revenue Anticipation Notes have a term of five years, with interest rate of 4.91% and a maturity date of December 15, 2016.
 After the five-year term of the 2011 B Revenue Anticipation Notes, the loan converted to a term loan.
-As of September 30, 2018, the outstanding balance was \$643,000.
+As of September 30, 2019, the loan was paid in full.